binci/binci/README.md

-# Laminar
+# DevLab

-Laminar is a utility that allows you to easily containerize your development workflow using Docker.
+DevLab is a utility that allows you to easily containerize your development workflow using Docker.
 Simply put; it's like having a cleanroom for all of your development processes which contains services (like databases) without needing to setup and maintain these environments manually.